remote-es/remotes/README.md

 If you are a company or an individual, send a PR which adds the company to the list (in alphabetical order).
 Try to be brief to keep the list manageable.

+The GitHub "edit file" button automates the process of forking and submitting a PR.

 Please make a note in the offer if:

 * You have specific travel requirements (monthly onsites, etc.) which happen